 The Internal Revenue Service uses a complex definition to identify capital expenditures (assets).
 A capital expenditure is not deductible as an expense in the tax year purchased; the taxpayer or entity must use depreciation, amortization or depletion to obtain deductible value on the entity’s return.
 This article is an introduction to the Internal Revenue Service’s definition of a capital expenditure.

 In general any purchase that improves the value of real estate or restores the value of real estate is considered a capital expenditure.
 In addition, any purchase made to acquire or produce property (personal or real), tangible or intangible, that facilitates a change in the taxpayer’s or entity financial structure is considered a capital expenditure.
 The entity must comply with certain regulations when documenting this expenditure.
 There are some exceptions to the capital expenditure rules.
-These include the de minimis rule and safe harbor rule for small business taxpayers.
+These include the de minimus rule and safe harbor rule for small business taxpayers.

 The following sections explain the above in more detail.